 May warmth can hide wet feet that April rains exposed.
 Bark that stays damp at the flare, mulch piled against the trunk, or sheet flow from a lifted drive panel stresses roots while leaves look fine from a distance.
 If you walked drainage in April, revisit the same pavement edges after a normal shower.
 Our April drainage cues article stays relevant until leaves fully shade the ground, and it pairs with soil, mulch, and surface roots when grade or rings changed since winter.

-Heat accelerates evaporation on leaves while roots may still sit in saturated soil near pavement.
-That combination weakens wood that already carries sail and can dull hedge color on low spots along a drive.
-Compare wet hours after rain at the flare with color on the windward face.
+Heat dries leaves faster while roots may still sit in saturated soil near pavement.
+That combination weakens wood that already carries overhanging branches and can dull hedge color on low spots along a drive.
+Compare wet hours after rain at the flare with color on the wind-facing side.
 When both drainage and exposure touch the same border, one message with compass direction and dated photos teaches more than separate guesses in June.

 Pacing work before the calendar compresses

 May rewards an order, not a single heroic visit.
-Fix the arrival story first—the hedge plane, clearance over daily paths, and any structural question that affects targets below—then widen the lens to the whole canopy.
+Fix the arrival story first—the hedge line, clearance over daily paths, and any structural question that affects what's under the tree—then widen the lens to the whole canopy.
 A short note with compass direction, species, and which face looks stressed first saves a round of email.
 If cars, tents, and pool traffic are already on the calendar, the interactive guest arrival week tree and hedge priority quiz offers a suggested first service read tied to the same six categories we list on services.
 Return here for the narrative version of wind, heat, and arrival sequencing.

 For Memorial-week pacing without the quiz format, read Memorial long weekends and the yard calendar.
-Staging matters on narrow Hamptons lots: hedge work beside a drive, selective pruning over a patio, and a plant health pass on a border that shares irrigation and salt exposure can sometimes share one mobilization day when access is planned honestly in advance.
+Staging matters on narrow Hamptons lots: hedge work beside a drive, selective pruning over a patio, and a plant health pass on a border that shares irrigation and coastal salt exposure can sometimes share one crew visit when access is planned honestly in advance.

 We answer contact requests across the Hamptons and will say plainly what helps this month, what can wait until after guests, and what needs a climb or soil test before you commit to a date.
 Review services when you want vocabulary to match what you see before we walk the lot together.
-Windward color, hedge rhythm, and oak sail are ordinary May stories on the East End; calm notes and good photos are enough to start a useful plan.
+Wind-facing hedge color, steady trimming rhythm, and overhanging oak branches are ordinary May stories on the East End; calm notes and good photos are enough to start a useful plan.

 Want eyes on the property?
 Send photos from morning and late afternoon light, then request a walk through.